***As a safety precaution, we have temporarily suspended all volunteer programs until further notice.***

 Thank you for your interest in volunteering with the Kansas City Zoo!

 The Zoo relies on over 300 active volunteers to support our staff and mission of connecting people to each other and the natural world to promote understanding, appreciation and conservation.
 Whether you are helping in education, special events, horticulture or with our keepers, volunteers make an impact every day.
 If you are looking for an incredibly rewarding long-term service opportunity, you have come to the right place!

-- An appreciation of wildlife and commitment to conserving our natural world
+- A genuine interest in nature and commitment to conserving our natural world.

 - Enjoy meeting new people and providing excellent customer service to Zoo guests

 - Be able to receive relevant information via email such as animal and plant updates.

 Requirements for Adult Volunteer Programs:

 - Must complete Adult Volunteer application